kfarr/aframe-machinima-testing/README.md

 The `setup` function in the example test file in this repo will read the `a-scene` from your test scene file, modify it to play back your recording, and inject it into the Karma test environment.
-All you need to do is specify the filenames for the scene and recording files you want to use in the suite in the global variables at the top of the file.
+All you need to do is specify scene file in the global variables at the top of the file and the recording files for each test where the `src` attribute of `avatar-recorder` is set on the scene.

 <strong>Including components and Dependencies:</strong> As the script only
 injects the `a-scene` element and its contents, `script` tags in the `head` or